chengzichen/spotify-web-api-android/README.md

 # Spotify Web API for Android

+This project is a fork from [this library](https://github.com/kaaes/spotify-web-api-android) with few adjustments and fixes.

 This project is a wrapper for the [Spotify Web API](https://developer.spotify.com/web-api/).
 It uses [Retrofit](http://square.github.io/retrofit/) to create Java interfaces from API endpoints.

 This library supports both Retrofit 1.9 and Retrofit 2.0 (experimental).

+This library adds also an alternative to Spotify Android SDK Authentication for Single Sign-on in order to silently refresh token.

 ## Integrating into your project